 CASPer test results are valid for one year.
 Applicants who have already taken the test in previous years will therefore be expected to re-take it.

-All official transcripts must be sent to UBC Enrolment Services, postmarked by January 30, 2017.
+All official transcripts must be sent to UBC Enrolment Services, postmarked by January 30, 2017 (revised to January 31, 2017).
 There are no exceptions.
 All applicants are strongly encouraged to submit their official transcripts as soon as possible prior to this deadline to facilitate early processing of applications.

 An official transcript is one bearing an official seal and/or signature of the issuing institution sent directly from that institution to UBC Enrolment Services.
 Photocopies and legally certified (notarized) copies are not acceptable.

 Official transcripts must be sent to the following address: UBC Enrolment Services, 2016–1874 East Mall, Vancouver, BC Canada V6T 1Z1.